-At Law Offices of Wolf & Pravato, our Fort Lauderdale personal injury lawyer has handle personal injurycases in all of South Florida every single day.
+At Law Offices of Wolf & Pravato, our Fort Lauderdale personal injury lawyer has handled personal injury cases in all of South Florida every single day.
 The personal injury attorneys from the Law Offices of Wolf & Pravato have the experience, determination, and financial resources to go up against even the biggest insurance companies and corporations out there also help in a tort claim.

 These victories are for real people who have been accidentally injured or have lost a loved one to wrongful death- real people just like you.
 Justice, unfortunately, is not automatic; it takes hard work, research, and complicated legal procedures to determine every single liable party and to get you the compensation you deserve.
 During such a stressful time in your life, you shouldn’t have to worry about these burdens, too.

-Not every Fort Lauderdale personal injury case needs a personal injury attorney to reach a settlement.
+Not every personal injury case needs an attorney to reach a settlement.
 However, if you don’t have one, you run the very serious risk of getting far less compensation than you deserve.
-The insurance company will want to settle for the absolute minimum amount possible, and without a Fort Lauderdale personal injury attorney, it can be difficult to know what to do.
+The insurance company will want to settle for the absolute minimum amount possible, and without a Fort Lauderdale personal injury lawyer, it can be difficult to know what to do.
 A competent injury lawyer can be like your navigator, steering you through these complicated legal storms and guiding you to a result even better than what you may have expected.

 Filing a personal injury claim with the responsible party’s insurance company may allow you to gain compensation after an accident.
 However, for the average person, the process of filing a claim may not be an easy task.